rholser/NES_TrackDive_DataProcessing/README.md

 needs to decide which record to prioritize and populate this spreadsheet appropriately.

 ## Encountering Problems?
-If code is not working as expected, please post an issue [here] (https://github.com/rholser/NES_TrackDive_DataProcessing/issues).
+If code is not working as expected, please post an issue [here](https://github.com/rholser/NES_TrackDive_DataProcessing/issues).
 Please provide detail about the issue - what species and instrument type are you trying to work with, and what step of the process is not working.

 ## Acknowledgements
 The data collection and processing associated with this repository was supported by numerous funding partners, including: